DBShorts/DBShorts/README.md

 ~~more info about me is available at https://dbshorts.github.io/DBShorts/~~

 THE ABOVE SITE IS ***OUTDATED***!!!!
 I HAVE A NEW ONE NOW!!!!! https://www.damian-is-silly.xyz!!!!
-I EVEN BOUGHT A FUCKING DOMAIN NAME FOR THIS!!!!
+I EVEN BOUGHT A FUCKING DOMAIN NAME FOR THIS!!!! also yes i'm using google sites, i want my site to look good on all devices and i'm lazy ok 😭

 <!---
 DBShorts/DBShorts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.